 Mimicking / Social learning:

-- Cue another animal (the model) to perform a familiar response – in front of the learner.
+- Cue another animal (the model) to perform a response that is familiar to both animals – in front of the learner.
 Reinforce.
 Then give the same cue to the learner – again, reinforce the response

-- Ask the model for another familiar response, then cueing the learner for the same one
+- Ask the model for another response that’s familiar to both, then cueing the learner for the same one

-- Cue and reinforce the model for performing the behaviour that’s unfamiliar to the learner
+- Cue and reinforce the model for performing a behaviour that’s familiar to him, but unfamiliar to the learner

 - Give the unfamiliar cue to the learner and hope that he’s understood the game – reinforce it, even though it may look crappy initially.
 You’re reinforcing “copy your friend”, not just “perform the right response”